Scalar Lie point symmetries of the Standard Model with one or two real gauge singlets: Lie symmetry analysis of PDEs

 \subsubsection{Affine reparametrizations}

-In the next proposition, we show that affine field reparametrizations preserve the symmetry algebra and, moreover, preserve the symmetry type: strict variational (SVS), divergence (DS), and non-variational symmetries (NVS). \begin{proposition}[Affine reparametrizations] Let
+In the next proposition, we show that affine field reparametrizations preserve the symmetry algebra and, moreover, preserve the symmetry type: strict variational (SVS), divergence (DS), and non-variational symmetries (NVS). \begin{restatable}[Affine reparametrizations]{proposition}{AffineReparametrizationProp} Let

 be an affine reparametrization of the fields, where $A$ is a real, invertible $q\times q$ matrix and $\gamma\in\N{R}^q$.
 Define the reparametrized Lagrangian $\tilde{\mc L}$ by

 where $y=A^{-1}(\tilde y-\gamma)$.
 Then